telerik/winforms-docs/controls/scheduler/views/work-week-view.md

 ---
 title: Work Week View
-page_title: Work Week View | RadScheduler
+page_title: Work Week View - WinForms Scheduler Control
-description: The Work Week View is a special case of the WeekView, where the ShowWeekend property is by default set to false.
+description: The Work Week View in WinForms Scheduler is a special case of the WeekView, where the ShowWeekend property is by default set to false.
 slug: winforms/scheduler/views/work-week-view
 tags: work,week,view
 published: True